Overview

 How to get a Non-Criminal Record Certificate in Shenzhen?

 The non-criminal record in Shenzhen is issued by the Exit-Entry Administration Bureau of the Shenzhen Municipal Public Security Bureau.
-To qualify for this certificate, foreign applicants must have resided in Shenzhen continuously for at least six months.
+After getting the non-criminal record from PSB, applicants need to submit the non-criminal record to official notary agencies in Shenzhen to obtain the notarial certificate of no criminal record.
 The Shenzhen non-criminal record certificate can be used for various international purposes including work permits, immigration, visas, enrollment, and other matters in a third country.

 Procedure of Obtaining Shenzhen Non-Criminal Record Certificate